 To better protect your interests, it’s always wise to enter into a co-wholesaling/joint venture agreement, providing an added layer of security for all partners.

-Reverse wholesaling includes all of the same steps as traditional wholesaling.
+Reverse wholesaling is legal in Arizona and includes all the same steps as traditional wholesaling.
 The only difference is the deal steps are executed in a different order.

 This means that you’ll create a buyer's list or line up buyers first and then find investment properties to either put under an assignment contract or buy and sell.